rezozero/starting-blocks/README.md

 - Type `npm run dev` to improve Starting blocks locally.
 - Type `npm run build` to optimize project in one file as: `main.js`.
 - Type `npm run demo` to build demo project in `examples/` folder.

+### Demo

+To launch the example you need to change the `examples/srv/js/config/config.example.js` file with your own information.